 Isotretinoin and other retinoids during pregnancy

-Isotretinoin is a prescription medicine used to treat a severe type of acne called nodular acne.
+Isotretinoin is a kind of prescription medicine called an oral retinoid.
+It’s often used to treat a severe kind of acne called nodular acne.

 How can isotretinoin affect your baby during pregnancy?

 Taking isotretinoin during pregnancy increases your baby’s risk of:

 - Miscarriage.
 This is when a baby dies in the womb before 20 weeks of pregnancy.

 - Premature birth.
 This is birth that happens too soon, before 37 weeks of pregnancy.
 Premature babies may have more health problems and birth and later in life than babies born full term.

 - Birth defects.
 Birth defects are health conditions that are present at birth.
 They change the shape or function of one or more parts of the body.
 Birth defects can cause problems in overall health, how the body develops or how the body works.

 - Intellectual and developmental disabilities later in life.
 These are problems with how the brain works that can cause a person to have trouble or delays in physical development, learning, communicating, taking care of himself or getting along with others.